iulianPeiu6/Watchster/README.md

 # WatchsterApp

 Watchster is an web application capable of managing and recomanding movies to its users.
+It will be build as a free software, secure and easy to use.
+To know more about the features that need to be implemented, read the following sections.

 ## Functional Requirements
 - [ ] Users can register into the applicaion